kfs214/HOnmurasaki/readme.md

 [WIP]

-This project is a mobile and web application built with Expo, React Native, TypeScript, and NativeWind (for Tailwind CSS).
-It aims to provide a [**Please add a brief description of your app's purpose here, e.g., "a tool for X", "a platform for Y"**].
+Unit price calculator for quickly comparing prices of items with different quantities and counts.
+Cross-platform app built with Expo, React Native, TypeScript, and NativeWind.

 ## ✨ Features